zahanm/bks/README.md

 Next steps
 ---

-1. Get the Facebook API working
+1. Get the Facebook API working -- server-side login
 1. Let's use `mongodb` as a backend to store stuff on the server.
 We don't have anything for now, but that'll change as people add their close friends.
 1. Most of this can live on the client.